azamatsmith/wildsmith/src/pages/blog/2018/07-02-2018-using-remote-resources-with-gatsby/index.md

 {"name": "random-jokes"}
 ```

-Inside of the `gatsby-node.js` file we will be making use of Gatsby's [sourceNodes](https://www.gatsbyjs.org/docs/node-apis/#sourceNodes) API.
-You'll need to add the `axios` package to your project if you are not already using it.
+Inside of the `gatsby-node.js` file we will be making use of Gatsby's [sourceNodes](https://www.gatsbyjs.org/docs/node-apis/#sourceNodes) API, as well as the `axios` data fetching library.

+Now is a good time to add `axios` to your project if you are not already using it.

 ```js
 yarn add axios